vladmandic/pigallery/README.md

 Note that with object detection, accuracy is typically lower, but there are much fewer false-positives.
 This allows for fallback solutions - if one model does not perform well on an image, you can try another.

+### Impact of Precision

+Time to analyze sample of simple/medium/complex images also depends on chosen float precision (configurable in `config.js`)

+- 32bit: 436/654/866 ms average
+- 16bit: 406/628/779 ms average

 ## Links

 - TensorFlowJS: <https://www.tensorflow.org/js/>